bugmark/exchange/notes/devenv.md

 development.

 NOTE: you don't need the full development environment to contribute documentation fixes!
-Just clone the repo, edit text files and submit PR's.
+Just clone the tracker, edit text files and submit PR's.

 ## Required Skills